-\paragraph{Results and Analysis} The results are listed in Table \ref{table:main-result}.
+The results are reported in Table \ref{table:main-result}.
 Overall, domain adapted models \emph{PBERT} and \emph{SimCSE} excel better than the generic \emph{BERT} model.
-The retrieval augmented models enhance the performances more, specially the recall score, as they are added as additional positive examples.
-However, they might contain several noisy examples (see Appendix \ref{appendix:sec:qual-example}), and filtering those out improves the precision scores for all three retrievers.
+The retrieval-augmented models enhance the performances more, especially the recall score, as they are added as additional positive examples.
+However, these models may contain noisy examples (see Table \ref{table:ret-example-details-main}), which lowers precision.
+Filtering these examples leads to improved precision for all retrievers.
 Finally, \tool and \toolext aggregate these high-quality filtered policies--leading toward the highest gain (10\% F1 from the previous baseline) and a new state-of-the-art result with an F1 score of $\sim$50.
-Note that \emph{Baseline-E} unifies all the candidates w/o any filtering performs considerably worse than all other models, including each retrieval model: \emph{Baseline-E} augments more candidates as positives, which explains the highest recall score; in the meantime, as it does not filter any, the corresponding precision score is oppositely the lowest.
+Note that \emph{Baseline-E} unifies all the candidates w/o any filtering performs considerably worse than all other models, including each individual retrieval model: \emph{Baseline-E} augments more candidates as positives, which explains the highest recall score; in the meantime, as it does not filter any, the corresponding precision score is oppositely the lowest.